Lambdin P. Milligan: Lawyer and anti-war Democrat

 In November 1863 Milligan attended a meeting of the Order of the American Knights, the new name of the Knights of the Golden Circle, a secret organization active in discouraging soldier enlistments, encouraging desertion, and resisting the draft.
 The OAK later changed its name to the Sons of Liberty.
 Harrison H. Dodd, "grand commander" of the Order in Indiana, chose several men, including Milligan, to assist him, but this was not known to the group's rank-and-file members.
 By the end of 1863 military authorities in Indianapolis believed that Milligan was involved in a conspiracy against the United States and sent army detectives to observe his actions.
 During the spring and summer of 1864, Milligan continued to oppose the Lincoln administration, arguing that the president's efforts to coerce the southern rebels were unconstitutional.
 In May 1864 Federal authorities obtained evidence that Milligan was active in conspiracy to obstruct the war effort and to raise rebellion in Indiana.
 On August 13, 1864, Milligan addressed a public meeting at Fort Wayne, Indiana, calling on Democrats to rise up in arms to fight for "liberty, order and peace."
 This speech closely coincided with a plot in Indianapolis on August 16 to attack the prisoner-of-war camp, Camp Morton, to release Confederate soldiers held there.
-As well, large quantity of firearms and ammunition was discovered in an Indianapolis warehouse belonging to H.H.
+As well, a large quantity of firearms and ammunition was discovered in an Indianapolis warehouse belonging to H.H.
 Dodd, increasing the fear of an uprising in the state.
 Within a few weeks, military authorities began to arrest the alleged conspirators.